-A metal allergy is one of the most common types of skin allergies, and is commonly attributed to nickel that is found in metals.
+A metal allergy is one of the most common types of skin allergies, and is commonly attributed to nickel which is found in metals.
 Nickel is used in many of our everyday items, such as coins, jewelry or cell phones.

-- Long-term exposure to a metal that you are allergic to can cause your skin to become dark and leathery.
+- Long-term exposure to metal that you are allergic to can cause your skin to become dark and leathery.